LucaCiucci/differential-rs/doc/main.typ

 $
 differential(cal(F)) = (cal(F), jac(cal(F)))
 $ <ad-differentials-composition>
 where $cal(F)$ is a field and $jac(cal(F))$ is a jacobian object over the space of $cal(F)$.
-This notation is chosen to resemble the Rust implementation. \
+This notation is chosen to resemble the practical Rust implementation. \
-Then, a first order differential like described in @ad-first-order-ad would just be $differential(RR)$.
+Then, a first order differential like described in @ad-differentials-composition would just be $differential(RR)$.
 We could then recur and define a second order differential as $differential(differential(RR))$ and so on.

 As a practical example, let's analyze what $D(D(RR))$ is:
 $
 differential(differential(RR)) = (differential(RR), jac(differential(RR))) = ((RR, jac(RR)), (jac(RR), jac(jac(RR))))
 $
-This looks particularly bad: if we want to take the derivative with respect to two variables $x$ adn $y$, a differential would look like:
+This looks particularly bad: if we want to take the derivative with respect to two variables $x$ and $y$, a differential would look like:
 $
 ((f, f_y), (f_x, f_(x y)))
 $
-but we have:
-+ 1x $0$-order derivative (OK)
-+ 2x $1$-order derivatives (OK)
-+ 1x $2$-order derivative (not OK)
+where we have only one second order derivative.\
 Also, if we want the second order with respect to the same variable, we would get:
 $
 ((f, f_x), (f_x, f_(x x)))
 $ <ad-differential-composition-repetition-problem>
-which is sub-optimal as the first order derivatives are computed and stored twice.
-If consider the $k$-order, we would get $2^k$ elements to store and compute: this would be problematic as we would usually store elements on the stack, hence we would have to limit the order of the differential to a small number.
-This is much worse than @ad-1d-taylor-series!
+which is sub-optimal as the first order derivatives are computed and stored twice.\
+If consider the 2-variables $k$-order differential, we would get $2^k$ elements to store and compute: this would be problematic as we would usually store elements on the stack and we would have to limit the order of the differential to a small number.

 If we want to recover the advantages of @ad-1d-taylor-series in terms of memory, we would like to rewrite the terms as:
 $